 - Paint or dab a thick amount of colored candy into the mold.
 You don't want to see any of the mold through the candy.

 - To make 24 paw prints you can use one or two candy molds.
-(If you use the link below the price is for one mold even though they show two molds in the picture).

 - 1 ounce red Candy Melts, melted